 You Are Using Fabric Softener and Dryer Sheets

 Clean laundry may actually be pretty dirty.
 Created to soften fabric fibers and impart a "clean laundry" smell, these products may deliver a bouquet of toxic chemicals.
 The Journal of Toxicology and Environmental Health studied different fabric softeners, and found that some fabric softener sheets do just that.
 Among the most harmful ingredients found: benzyl acetate (linked to pancreatic cancer), benzyl alcohol (upper respiratory tract irritant), ethanol (linked to central nervous system disorders), limonene (a known carcinogen) and chloroform (neurotoxin and carcinogen), among others.

 The Remedy Rx: Consider some non-toxic options made of vegetable products like Seventh Generation's Natural Lavender Scent Fabric Softener or Ecover's Natural Fabric Softener.
 Both are free of harsh chemicals.

 You're about to have a baby, and you're wondering if you should breastfeed or not.
 Perhaps this might tip the scales.
 Turns out that breastfeeding babies can reduce the risk of breast cancer.
 A study published in the Journal of the National Cancer Institute suggests that women diagnosed with breast cancer who had ever breastfed had a lower risk of cancer recurring.

-Recommendation: For optimum cancer protection, aim to nurse for a year.
+The Remedy Rx: For optimum cancer protection, aim to nurse for a year.

 You Are Using Certain Cosmetics and Personal Care Products